openethereum/openethereum.github.io/Aura.md

+# Aura: Authority Round

 Aura _(Authority Round)_ is one of the Blockchain consensus algorithms available in Parity.

 Parameters:
   - _n_, the number of nodes